mohussein58/My-Graduation-project--age-and-gender-estimation-using-from-facial-images-using-CNN--/README.md

 ## What is this?

 This repository contains the source code and runnable GUI for a CNN-based facial feature extractor, which predicts the gender and age of subjects from images or live video.
-This project was undertaken as my chosen Final Year Project (22COZ250) at Loughborough University.
+This project was undertaken as my chosen Final Year and graduation Project at University.

 For more details on the project's development, as well as an in-depth review of the current state of automatic facial feature classifiers, see the `report.pdf`.